 Formal complaint / Praise

 We always appreciate receiving praise for something the Council has done well.
 Receiving praise can certainly help boost the morale of our staff.
 Any commendation will always be sent to the relevant service.
-Please use this form to give your positive feedback.

 On the other hand, from time to time, things don’t go according to plan and we are eager to hear about these incidents too.
 Complaints often ensure that you receive the Service you are entitled too and improves our Services in the future.